openturns/otfmi/doc/galleries.rst

             **Applications**

-        Performs specific analysis with OpenTURNS and otfmi.
+        Here are some specific analysis you can perform with OpenTURNS and OTFMI.

     .. grid-item-card::